mattruston/idb/PITCHME.md

 #### What can we do better?

 - Make backend endpoints more friendly.
+- Utilize https requests for more reliable loading of pages.
 - < Scraping specifics >
 - < Frontend specifics >
 - < Extra >